-- Critique of the Rich Results Test
+- Initial responses to the Rich Results Test

 - Comparing the Structured Data Testing Tool and the Rich Results Test

 - Alternatives to the Rich Results Test

 - Structured Data Viewer

 - Screaming Frog